 Papaya is a South American fruit, but in Colombia it’s anything that holds value to you.

-Jewelry, an iPhone, an expensive watch, your wallet, can all be papaya.
+Jewelry, an iPhone, an expensive watch and your wallet can all be papaya.

 If you want to keep these from getting stolen or pick-pocketed on the street (normal in most major cities) act smart, hide them, and no des papaya.